 Note: This guide describes how to install Oracle Client on a system that does not have any Oracle software installed on it.
-If there is an existing Oracle software installation on this system, then refer to Oracle Database Client Installation Guide for Linux x86-64 for more detailed installation instructions.
+If there is an existing Oracle software installation on this system, then refer to Oracle Database Client Installation Guide for IBM zSeries Based Linux for more detailed installation instructions.